NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-R-Explore-Viz-Hierarchical-Data-Format-HDF5.md

 Note that `h5ls` returns the full, hierarchical file structure including the group name, the name of a particular node (which may be a group), the type, class and the dimensions of the object.
 In this case the class of the groups is compound.
 Compound class means there are mixed data types (e.g. some columns are strings and some columns are integer or floating point numbers)  contained within that group.
 The dimensions for each dataset are also returned.
 When the dataset is compound, the dimension returned is the number of elements (or rows in the matrix in this case).

 ## Slicing Data
 One major benefit of HDF5 files is the ability to subset or `slice` out parts of the file.
-Let's extract some temperature data, collected at <a href="http://neoninc.org/science-design/field-sites/ordway-swisher-biological-station" target="_blank">the NEON field site - Ordway Swisher Biological Station</a> and plot it.
+Data slicing is particularly useful and efficient if you're dealing with large files (even gigabytes or more).
+Let's extract some temperature data, collected at <a href="http://neoninc.org/science-design/field-sites/ordway-swisher-biological-station" target="_blank">the NEON field site - Ordway Swisher Biological Station (OSBS)</a> and plot it.

 Remember that we are dealing with **hierarchical data**.
 In this case we have a nested group and dataset structure.
 Below, we will slice out temperature data which is located within the following path:
- Domain_03 --> Ord --> min_1 --> boom_1 -->temperature
+ Domain_03 --> OSBS --> min_1 --> boom_1 -->temperature

-Take note that there are 4 groups and one dataset called temperature in this part of the hdf5 file as follows:
+Take note that there are 4 groups and one dataset called temperature in this part of the HDF5 file as follows:

-* **Domain_03** - A group representing one of the 20 regions that NEON uses to organize its network spatially.
+* **Domain_03** - A NEON domain is an ecologically unique region.
+Domain 3 is one of 20 regions that <a href="http://neoninc.org/science-design/spatiotemporal-design" target="_blank" >NEON uses to organize its network spatially </a>.
-* **Ord** - a group representing data from the Ordway Swisher Biological Station)
+* **OSBS** - a group representing data from the <a href="http://neoninc.org/science-design/field-sites/ordway-swisher-biological-station" target="_blank"> Ordway Swisher Biological Station.</a>
 * **min_1** - A group representing the mean temperature data value for every for one minute in time.
 Temperature data is often collected at high frequencies (20 hz or 20 measurements a second) or more.
-Most data products average the measurements.
+A typical data product derived from high frequency data is an average value - in this case, all measurements are averaged every minute.
 * **boom_1** - Boom 1 is the first and lowest arm or level on the tower.
 Towers often contain arms where the sensors are mounted, that reach out horizontally away from the tower (see figure below).
 The tower at Ordway Swisher has a total of 6 booms (booms 1-5 and the tower top).

 <i class="fa fa-star"></i> **Note:** The data used in this activity were collected by a temperature sensor mounted on a National Ecological Observatory Network (NEON) "flux tower".